seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 / Thus, sir:
 Although this lord of weak remembrance, this,
 Who shall be of as little memory
-When he is earth'd, hath here almost persuade,--
+When he is earth'd, hath here almost persuade,
-For he's a spirit of persuasion, only
+(For he's a spirit of persuasion, only
-Professes to persuade,--the king his son's alive,
+Professes to persuade,) the king his son's alive,
 'Tis as impossible that he's undrown'd
 And he that sleeps here swims. /